-The Township offers a 2% across-the-board base pay salary increase for each year of the new contract, inclusive of all pensionable compensation (longevity, stipend).
-In addition, the Township proposes that all salary increases shall be effective and retroactive to January 1 of each year of the new contract.
-Further, it seeks to grandfather longevity for existing employees, but eliminate all longevity for new employees hired on or after January 1, 2017.
+The Township offers a 2% across-the-board base pay salary increase for each year of the new contract, inclusive of all pensionable compensation (increments and increases in longevity).
+The Township stipulated that these increases would not cause the township to exceed either its Tax Levy Cap or its Appropriation Cap.